EmadBeyrami/News-SwiftUI-Combine/README.md

 - The only dependency used is KingFisher (v-5.13.0).
 I add it using swift package manager you can add it using whatever dependecy manager you like.

 ## Warning!
-Consider this app as my very very first SwiftUI + Combine project experience.
+Consider this app as my very very first SwiftUI + Combine project experience which I developed in less than a two days.
 There are a lots of UX and Codebase Problem. this is not how I ussually code.
 I will try to refactor and improve it in further future.

 ### Current Features:
 - Completely Native: Used SwiftUI and Combine and CoreDate